 In the aftermath of Hurricanes Marilyn and Bertha, one of the primary focuses of the Federal Emergency Management Agency in the territory was on hazard mitigation — the taking of steps to reduce the likelihood of loss of life and property in natural disasters to come.
 Enforcement of a beefed-up building code and of flood hazard rules and regulations were a major emphasis of the effort.

 Based on the information provided in the impact statements, the release said, "it is hoped that decisions that affect development will be made to best serve the needs of the public, which includes adequate protection from the hazards of flooding."

-Most of the flooding in the territory has been in connection with hurricanes or tropical storms.
+Much of the flooding experienced in the territory has been in connection with hurricanes or tropical storms.
 Hurricane season runs from June 1 through Nov.
 30. This year, the territory so far has been spared any damage due to tropical weather systems.